-Geoff and Linda Price have spent the past forty four years searching worldwide for different model buses, trams and trolleybuses to add to their ever growing collection which now totals 13,912 different models as at 21st January 2017.
+Geoff starting collecting his model buses when he was eight years old in 1958 and since marrying Linda in 1973 they have spent the past forty six years together searching worldwide for different model buses, trams and trolleybuses to add to their ever growing collection which now totals 14,452 different models as at 21st September 2018.

 Brought up in the quiet village of Swithland, Leicestershire, surrounded by fields Geoff used to watch the local buses pass by and remembers his parents buying his first Dinky toy bus for Christmas in 1958.
 He remembers as a child having Triang toys including the large Triang Double Deck Bus which you sat on.
 My bus interest continued and I also collected bus tickets, timetables and brochures in the 1960’s along with the toy buses from Dinky, Matchbox, Empire Made plastics plus the Mettoy Coach.
 At the age of 14 whilst still at senior school I met another enthusiast and before too long a group of us got together and formed a local bus enthusiasts society – still friends today – Pete Newland, Keith Wortley and Peter Blanchard and we obtained our own 1950 Barton Bedford OB which attended various Steam Shows and events.
 At one of these early events Geoff met up with Joe Weston-Webb who was organising outdoor Old Tyme Festivals and in turn began organising the vehicle elements of his shows for him.

 In the early 1970’s my work took me to the West Midlands where I met Linda.
 We were married in January 1973 and obtained our own flat which housed the collection of model buses at that time totalling around 300 items.